ucdavis-bioinformatics-training/2021-December-Metagenomics-and-Metatranscriptomics/base/welcome.md

 ## Structure of the Virtual Workshops

-Given the current Covid19 pandemic, and stay in place orders around the world, we've decided to take our popular bioinformatic workshops virtual.
-Our intent is to offer as close to an experience we can to our in-person workshops.
+Given the current Covid19 pandemic, we've decided to provide a hybrid format to our workshop.
+Our intent is to offer as much opportunity as possible to everyone who are interested in our workshop.
 We will hold the same goals and strive for a similar lecture/hand-on ratio.
 We will be using multiple technologies in order to help facilitate a maximum amount of interaction.

 #### Zoom

 Course lecture, discussions, and one-on-one help/troubleshooting will be conducted using a zoom meeting.

-  * Each participant will be provided a personal break out room that will allow one-on-one troubleshooting by our staff, screen sharing and even remote control.
+  * Participants will be provided one-on-one troubleshooting by our staff, screen sharing and even remote control when necessary.
   * The Chat features of Zoom will **not** be our primary mode of text communication as its history is not reliable.
   * We will stick to a schedule to allow people to plan their day and know when they need to be back at their computers for lecture.
   * Video recordings of lectures will be made available to participants.